 When a high-low agreement is in place, it guarantees the plaintiff certain amounts of money but also protects the defendant.
 It is essentially a form of settlement in which the plaintiff is given a minimum amount if they also agree to accept the maximum amount in the agreement - even if the judge or jury awards them more.

 So in this case, although the jury awarded more than $6 million, the plaintiff received $5 million because it was the maximum amount allowed per the terms of their agreement.

 No, actually in most cases, employees are prevented from suing their employers because a workers’ compensation insurance policy is in place.
-When an employer offers workers comp – and most are required to have coverage by law – their employees are provided with coverage for their medical expenses for any injuries that occur during their course of work.
-In most cases it doesn’t matter how the accident happened because the insurance is “no-fault” meaning an employees own actions could have contributed to the accident and they will still be covered.
+When an employer offers workers comp - and most are required to have coverage by law - their employees are provided with coverage for their medical expenses for any injuries that occur during their course of work.
+In most cases, it doesn’t matter how the accident happened because the insurance is “no-fault” meaning employees own actions could have contributed to the accident and they will still be covered.
 In return for this coverage, employees are prevented from filing a lawsuit against their employer.

 This doesn’t mean, however, that a lawsuit can’t be filed.
 In many construction accident cases, a third party has been negligent and the injured worker can pursue legal action against them as a result.

 Negligence can occur in many ways.
 Generally speaking, if a person or party’s actions are unreasonable and place others in harm’s way, they may be held liable for the injuries that someone else sustains.
 In the construction industry, this might mean that the manufacturer of a tool has been negligent because they sold that tool with a defect which made it unsafe or a contractor created unsafe conditions at a job site causing a trench to collapse on those working in it.